aiven/aiven-docs/docs/products/clickhouse/howto/clickhouse-query-cache.md

 When the Aiven for
 [ClickHouse query cache](https://clickhouse.com/docs/en/operations/query-cache) is enabled, multiple identical `SELECT` queries run simultaneously are computed only once, and further executions of the same query are served directly from the cache.
-If the result of a SELECT query changes, the database invalidates and discards cached query results.
-Operations that change the data are `INSERT`, `UPDATE`, or `DELETE`.

 :::important
 By default, the Aiven for ClickHouse query cache is disabled for all `SELECT` queries.